HoboVR-Labs/docs.hobovrlabs.org/openvr/introduction.rst

 I got nothing for you yet again x)

-The only thing i know about it, is that Index and Oculus controller drivers use them.
+The only thing I know about it, is that Index and Oculus controller drivers use them.
 Animations can be found in ``{driver name}/anims/``.
 Why are they there?
 What are they used for?
 How do *you* use it in *your* driver?
 And the answers to those are: No idea.
 No clue.
-And i wish i knew.
+And I wish I knew.

 This is not mentioned in any examples, hell there is no mention of the word ``anim`` in ``openvr_driver.h``.
 As far as i can tell it's not mentioned anywhere, if you have *any* info about it, it would help a lot if you could update this section.
 See :ref:`contrib-section`.